The gauge coupling unification in the flipped $E_8$ GUT: Introduction

 \section{Introduction}

 Quantum numbers of various fields in the Standard Model are not random.
 For example, they satisfy some highly nontrivial constraints following from the anomaly cancellation condition, see, e.g., \cite{Minahan:1989vd,Bilal:2008qx}.
 Moreover, many years ago it became clear \cite{Georgi:1974sy} that they imply the existence of a wider gauge symmetry, so that the Standard model presumably appears as a low energy remnant of a more symmetric Grand Unified theory (GUT) \cite{Mohapatra:1986uf}.
 The simplest GUT \cite{Georgi:1974sy} has the gauge group $SU_5$ and predicts unification of the gauge couplings $\alpha_2 = \alpha_3$ and the value of the Weinberg angle $\sin^2\theta_W=3/8$.
+These predictions should be valid at very high energies of the order of the $SU_5$ symmetry breaking scale (about $10^{16}$ GeV).
 If the coupling constant for the hypercharge $U_1$ group is denoted by $e_1$, then it is convenient to introduce the coupling

 because in this case the gauge coupling unification condition can be written in the simple form $\alpha_1=\alpha_2=\alpha_3$.
 Although the running of couplings in the Standard model does not match this prediction, magically, this condition agrees with the running of couplings in its simplest supersymmetric extension called the Minimal Supersymmetric Standard Model (MSSM) \cite{Ellis:1990wk,Amaldi:1991cn,Langacker:1991an}.
 Of course, this fact is hardly accidental.